Visit the Campbell Scientific Forum to submit your question to users around the world.

 Yes.
 LoggerNet for Linux (LNLinux) allows the LoggerNet server to be run on a Linux computer.
 The LoggerNet server collects and stores the data, while setup and management of the network are easily handled from a Windows computer running LoggerNet Remote or, rather tediously, using Cora Command on the Linux computer.

 No. The libexpat.dll module used by some of our applications is sometimes identified as spyware by anti-spyware programs.
 It is an open-source XML parser, not spyware.

 Is LoggerNet software needed to download the data from a datalogger remotely?

 Can a single copy of LoggerNet be purchased and installed on a laptop PC and a desktop office PC, or are two copies of LoggerNet needed?

-Refer to the LoggerNet Instruction Manual for the current licensing information.
+For the current licensing information, refer to the LoggerNet Instruction Manual.
 Two copies of LoggerNet would need to be purchased for use on the two computers.